-The Cronkite School serves a test bed for journalism innovation for students, professional journalists and media organizations through a host of programs and initiatives.
+The Cronkite School serves as a test bed for journalism innovation for students, professional journalists and media organizations through a host of programs and initiatives.

 The school is home to the New Media Innovation and Entrepreneurship Lab, led by former BET executive and digital media entrepreneur Retha Hill.
 In a state-of-the-art digital studio, Cronkite students collaborate with engineering, design and business students to experiment with new technologies and create cutting-edge digital media products ranging from augmented reality storytelling to mobile apps and interactive news games.

 Cronkite also is home to the Scripps Howard Journalism Entrepreneurship Institute, which brings professors from across the country who are interested in teaching the concepts and practices of entrepreneurial journalism to the school for a week of training and hands-on experiences.